CKalitin/ckalitin.github.io/_posts/2024-09-15-to-teach-engineering.md

 Teaching processes makes C tier humans.
 Making your own processes breeds A tier engineers.
 God put me on this planet to build, and you're wasting my time by stopping me from exploring the space of ideas.

 Everything in life is a skill issue and all skill issues can be solved by increasing your skills.
-That's why "Skill Issue" is such a powerful term, you are in complete control of whether whatever you're struggling with remains a skill issue.
+That's why "Skill Issue" is such a powerful term, you are in complete control of whether your problems remain a skill issues.

 Some of my group members care more about grades than learning engineering.
 SKILL ISSUE C TIER BEHAVIOUR.
 You need to learn engineering yourself.
 It is fundamentally a self driven process of exploration.
 School isn't trying to help you, the members of the design teams would love to help you, but you need to <a href="https://dontasktoask.com">ask the right questions</a>!